coderharsh2004/Coherent_Assignment/README.md

 ## Conclusion

 This project demonstrates how natural language processing and deep learning can be applied to financial data to extract meaningful insights.
-By automating sentiment analysis, it enables faster and more informed decision-making in stock market analysis.
+By leveraging **BeautifulSoup for web scraping** and transformer-based models, it enables automated and scalable sentiment analysis for stock market applications.

 ---